Everything You Need to Know About the HPAT

 How do I register to sit the HPAT?

 Registrations for the HPAT open in early November and close in mid-January each year.
-You can register for the HPAT by visiting https://hpat-ireland.acer.org
+You can register for the HPAT via the HPAT Ireland registration page on the ACER website.

 Note that enrolment in MedEntry does not mean you are registered to sit the HPAT.